 a partnership with Senator Mike McGuire and the California Air Resources Board (CARB) the District has been

 asked to administer the Rural School Bus Pilot Project for the State of California.
 The main goal of this grant program is

 accelerating the turnover of California school bus fleets to lower carbon transportation choices,

-small and rural school districts have the oldest and dirtiest burning fleets, and historically have not had the
+small and rural school districts have the oldest and worst polluting fleets, that historically have not had the

 opportunity or ability to receive funds for replacement or upgrade projects.
 According the US EPA, more than half of